-Can I use Clorox® Regular Bleach2 on a slipcover that’s not solid white?
+Can I use Clorox® Disinfecting Bleach on a slipcover that’s not solid white?
 I don’t mind if the bleach lightens the fabric, it’s just so soiled that I want it brighter.

-If the slipcover is cotton or cotton/polyester, then you can wash it with Clorox® Regular Bleach2.
-Here are some other considerations for how you can proceed.
+If the slipcover is cotton or cotton/polyester, then you can wash it with Clorox® Disinfecting Bleach.
+Here are some other considerations for how you can proceed:

-1. Wash in hot water using a good detergent and ¾ cup Clorox® Regular Bleach2.
+1. Wash in hot water using a good detergent and ⅓ cup Clorox® Disinfecting Bleach.

-2. If the slipcover is very dirty, start by soaking the entire slipcover (and any cushion covers) fully submerged in a bleach solution of ¼ cup Clorox® Regular Bleach2 per gallon of water for 5 minutes.
+2. If the slipcover is very dirty, start by soaking the entire slipcover (and any cushion covers and matching throw pillows) fully submerged in a bleach solution of ¼ cup Clorox® Disinfecting Bleach per gallon of water for 5 minutes.
 Drain the soaking solution and then wash as described above.

-3. Avoid shrinkage—keep it out of the dryer.
-Instead, put it back on the couch before it dries.
+3. Avoid shrinkage—keep the slip cover pieces out of the dryer.
+Instead, put them back on the couch before they dry.
 This is especially important for cushion covers, which need to be stretched over the cushions while still damp or they won’t fit back on again.

-5. If you decide you don’t want to use bleach on the slipcover, then I would try an overnight pre-soak using Powdered Clorox2® Stain Remover and Color Booster.
-Use 1 scoop per 2 gallons of very hot water—make sure the powder has completely dissolved and then add the slip cover to the soaking solution.
-Make sure it is fully submerged (weight it down if you need to) and let it sit overnight or up to 8 hours.
-Drain the soaking solution and then wash in hot water using detergent and more Clorox2®.
+5. If you decide you don’t want to use bleach on the slipcover, then I would try an overnight pre-soak using Clorox 2® For Colors Powder.
+Use a ratio of 1 scoop Clorox 2® per 2 gallons of hot water—make sure the powder has completely dissolved and then add the slip cover to the soaking solution.
+Make sure it is fully submerged (weigh it down if you need to) and let it sit overnight or up to 8 hours.
+Drain the soaking solution and then wash in hot water using detergent and more Clorox 2®.
 Air dry as described above.